Make the Most of Mobile: The Power of Accuracy

 No matter your industry, your mobile strategy is critical: be local, be everywhere, be accurate.
 With 85% of your consumer interactions happening on local pages, your bottom line depends on it.

 Ready for more ideas from real companies of how to make the most of mobile?
-Read the full Mobile Customer Experience report or have a chat with MomentFeed to see how your multi-location brand can make the most of mobile marketing.
+Speak with a MomentFeed expert to see how your multi-location brand can make the most of mobile marketing.

 *Based on the analysis of anonymized and aggregated engagement data from more than 50 clients from October 2016 through April 2017.